Carrier Global Corporation (CARR) Reveals an Earnings Mystery

-Carrier Global Corporation (NYSE:CARR) went up by 1.41% from its latest closing price compared to the recent 1-year high of $58.89.
-The company’s stock price has collected 4.66% of gains in the last five trading sessions.
-Press Release reported 12 hours ago that Carrier’s Indianapolis Site Achieves Zero Waste to Landfill Certification
+Carrier Global Corporation (NYSE:CARR) went down by -1.04% from its latest closing price compared to the recent 1-year high of $58.89.
+The company’s stock price has collected -1.65% of loss in the last five trading sessions.
+Press Release reported on 12/08/21 that Carrier Board of Directors Increases Quarterly Dividend by 25%

 Is It Worth Investing in Carrier Global Corporation (NYSE :CARR) Right Now?